CSS MPT 2027: Date, Eligibility, Application Process & Rules

 Age Limit Rules Structure

 For CSS eligibility, candidates should calculate their age according to the cutoff date mentioned in the latest FPSC advertisement.
-In many CSS rules and notices, eligibility is linked with a fixed date such as 31 December of the relevant year.
+In many CSS rules and notices, eligibility is linked with a fixed date such as 31 December of the year preceding the exam year..
 Because this date can affect eligibility, candidates should not rely only on their current age; they should verify the official cutoff date before applying.

 Eligibility Conditions in Practice